 Log Service allows you to import data from other cloud resources.
-After you enable the SQL audit or SQL explorer feature in the ApsaraDB for RDS console, you can import SQL audit logs to Log Service.
+After you enable the SQL Audit or SQL Explorer feature in the ApsaraDB RDS console, you can import SQL audit logs to Log Service.
 Then, you can query, ship, and transform the logs in real time in the Log Service console.
 You can also visualize log analysis results and configure alerts for the logs.
-This topic describes the assets, billing, and limits of the RDS SQL audit logs.
+This topic describes the assets, billing, and limits that are related to RDS SQL audit logs.

 RDS SQL audit logs